raghunandanbhat/1brc/README.md

 - Processing the file as chunks, each chunk with 100 million lines.
 Took 319 seconds.
 - Used multi-processing to process the chunks concurrently.
 Aggregation remains same - using python `dict`.
 - Instead of one process reading line by line, multiple processes read the same file line by line.
 Chunk results are again aggregated using python `dict`
+---
+#### Attempt 3
+- Better way of splitting the file based on size in bytes not based on number of lines.
+Removed extra steps to advance the file-stream position in file.
+Time down to 168 seconds.
+- Split the file in 8 (or max cpu cores) parts of size `total_file_size / max_cpu_cores` bytes.
+Then dvance the file-stream position to next `\n` character.
+- This is to make sure that `readline()` always yields a complete line without breaks in between.